 - Removing large trees to provide more open space and more grassy areas for the birds to fly over while feeding.

 - Adjusting lawn watering schedules as much as local ordinances may allow providing a fly-thru water source for the birds.

 - Putting up wires or a wire antenna high across the yard or roof to provide additional perches with good visibility for birds and birders alike.

 - Adding a nesting shelf under porch eaves to provide a safe, stable place for these birds to build their nests.

-Patience is essential for attracting swallows, and over time, if you meet all these birds' unique needs, you will be rewarded with their elegant and graceful company.
+Patience is essential for attracting swallows.
+Over time, if you meet all these birds' unique needs, you will be rewarded with their elegant and graceful company.